VVarsha15/Safe-Space/README.md

 MongoDB must be running for login, signup, and experience posting

 ## License
-MIT License — free to use for academic, research, and personal safety projects.
+Free to use for academic, research, and personal safety projects.